HEnquist/camilladsp/README.md

 This library does asynchronous and synchronous resampling with adjustable parameters.
 Asynchronous resampling can be done with or without anti-aliasing.

-For asynchronous resampling with anti-aliasing, the overall strategy is to use a sinc interpolation filter with a fixed oversampling ratio, and then use polynomial interpolation to get values for arbitrary times between those fixed points.

-Asynchronous resampling without anti-aliasing works by performing polynomial interpolation between the sample points.
-This skips the computationally expensive sinc interpolation filter and is therefore considerably faster.
-This method produces a result that isn't as clean as with anti-aliasing, but the difference is small and often inaudible.

-For synchronous resampling it instead works by transforming the waveform with FFT, modifying the spectrum, and then getting the resampled waveform by inverse FFT.

 ### Resampler configuration

 The `resampler` section under `devices` is used to specify the resampler.